High-precision measurement of the W boson mass with the CMS experiment: Abstract

-Precision measurements of fundamental parameters have played a major role in the development of the standard model (SM) of particle physics, which provides a remarkably accurate description of the known elementary particles and their interactions.
-Over the span of several decades, they provided increasingly precise estimates for the masses of the \PW and \PZ bosons, top quark, and Higgs boson, which helped guide the experimental programs aimed at their discoveries~\cite{UA1:1983crd,UA2:1983tsx}.
-With the observation of the Higgs boson at the CERN LHC and the determination of its mass, all the parameters in the electroweak (EW) sector of the SM are now constrained by experimental measurements.
-Nevertheless, the standard model is widely believed to be incomplete, given that it does not explain certain fundamental observations, such as the asymmetry of matter and antimatter in the universe and the existence of dark matter.
-In the SM, the masses of the \PWpm and \PZ bosons, \mw and \mz, are uniquely related to the coupling strengths of the weak and electromagnetic interactions.
-If the measured masses and couplings deviate from the predicted relation, it would be a clear sign of physics beyond the SM (BSM), most likely in the form of new particles at mass scales above those that existing accelerators and experiments can probe directly.
-Such BSM physics could manifest itself through modifications of \mz or \mw via quantum loop interactions with the \PW and \PZ bosons~\cite{heinemeyer2013implications,lopez2014delta}.
+Precision measurements of fundamental parameters have played a major part in the development of the standard model (SM) of particle physics, which provides an accurate description of the known elementary particles and their interactions.
+Over the span of several decades, they provided increasingly precise estimates for the masses of the \PW and \PZ bosons, top quark, and Higgs boson, which helped guide the experimental programs aimed at their discoveries.
+With the observation of the Higgs boson at the CERN~\cite{ATLAS:2012yve,CMS:2012qbp,CMS:2013btf} Large Hadron Collider (LHC) and the determination of its mass, all the parameters in the electroweak (EW) sector of the SM are now constrained by experimental measurements.
+Nevertheless, the SM is widely believed to be incomplete, given that it does not explain certain fundamental observations, such as the asymmetry of matter and antimatter in the universe and the existence of dark matter.
+In the SM, the \PW and \PZ boson masses, \mw and \mz, are uniquely related to the coupling strengths of the weak and electromagnetic interactions.
+If the measured masses and couplings deviated from the predicted relation, it would be a clear sign of physics beyond the SM, likely due to new particles that, while too heavy to be directly produced at existing accelerators, interact via quantum loops with the \PW and \PZ bosons~\cite{heinemeyer2013implications,lopez2014delta}.